 Petit larceny, or “petty theft,” as it’s colloquially known, involves an alleged theft of property off another’s person (e.g., wallet, purse, watch, etc.) that has a value less than $5, or theft of property not from another’s person that has a value of up to $200.
 This is a lesser charge and can carry a penalty of up to one year in jail.
 Shoplifting is a petit larceny if the items taken from a store are valued at less than $200.
 Section 18.2-96.

 First offenses for theft or larceny can result in sentences that are usually less severe.
-In Virginia, two previous misdemeanor offenses may qualify the third misdemeanor offense a felony.
+In Arlington, two previous misdemeanor offenses may qualify the third misdemeanor offense a felony.

 What Happens When You Are Arrested

 There are several steps that may occur after the original booking charges for larceny.
 A bond may be needed after an incarceration, if the charges get to this degree of severity.
 A bond can be given at the jail, or the shoplifter can be given a release on his or her own recognizance.
 This means that a hearing is scheduled, and the person with the theft accusations needs to appear at this hearing or they will face a failure to appear charge, which can bring further penalties.